mcdeoliveira/pyctrl/doc/tutorial.rst

                      Logger(),
                      ['clock','pwm','encoder','speed','fspeed'])

-After all that you should have controller with the following blocks:
+After all that you should have a controller with the following blocks:

 .. code-block:: none